KotatsuApp/Kotatsu-Nightly/README.md

 <div align="left">

 The developers of this application do not have any affiliation with the content available in the app.
-It collects content from sources that are freely available through any web browser
+It collects content from sources that are freely available through any web browser.

 </div>